dsagman/picat/picat.md

     E[1]:=E[1]+10,
     println(E).
 ```
 Output is below.
 There's no quote marks around the strings so it's not clear that the first 5 items are strings and the second 5 are integers.
-You just have to be careful
+You just have to be careful.
 ```
 [1,2,3,4,5,1,2,3,4,5]
 [1,2,3,4,5,11,2,3,4,5]